 All Region monies will be banked in an account held in the name of the Region.

-The Committee acting by the Treasurer will be responsible for the finances of the Region.
+The Committee acting through the Treasurer will be responsible for the finances of the Region.

 The financial year of the Region shall run from 1 April.

-A statement of annual accounts, comprising an income and expenditure account and a balance sheet, will be presented to the membership by the Treasurer at the AGM and on request to the director of Triathlon England responsible for finance.
+A statement of annual accounts, comprising an income and expenditure account and a balance sheet, will be presented to the membership by the Treasurer at the AGM and annually and on request to the director of Triathlon England responsible for finance.

-All payments from the Region’s bank account shall be made in accordance with the bank mandate determined by the Committee
+Any cheques drawn or monies drawn electronically on the Region’s bank account shall be signed or approved in accordance with the bank mandate determined by the Committee but shall in any event be signed or approved by two Officers/Committee members where possible.

 Annual General Meetings and Extraordinary General Meetings

-The Committee shall be accountable to the Triathlon England Members and London region Club members affiliated to the Region through its Annual General Meeting (AGM) and through any Extraordinary General Meeting that may be convened.
+The Executive Committee shall be accountable to the Triathlon England members affiliated to the Region through its Annual General Meeting (AGM) and through any Extraordinary General Meeting that may be convened.

 The Committee shall hold its AGM during the month of October each year.
 The Secretary will give notice of the AGM.
-Not less than 21 clear days notice shall be given to all the Regional Clubs and in addition such notice shall be given to individual members affiliated to the Region, or at the discretion of the Committee, shall be published in a publication circulating amongst Triathletes generally or Triathlon England members in particular.
+Not less than 21 clear days notice shall be given to all the Regional Clubs and in addition such notice shall be given to individual members affiliated to the Region, or at the discretion of the Committee, shall be published in a publication circulating amongst Triathletes generally and / or Triathlon England members in particular.
 Notice may be given solely by e mail (even though members who have not provided e mail addresses will not receive the notice) provided that details of the meeting are also displayed on the Region’s page on the British Triathlon Federation or Triathlon England website.

-The AGM will receive a report from officers of the Executive Committee and a statement of accounts.
+The AGM will receive a report from Executive Officers of the Executive Committee and a statement of accounts.

 Nominations for Officers and Committee members will be sent to the Secretary 7 days prior to the AGM.

-Elections of Officers and Committee members are to take place at the AGM.
-Each Triathlon England member affiliated to the Region (including Regional Clubs) shall have one vote in the election of Officers and Committee members (and for the avoidance of doubt no individual may vote who has already voted that year in the elections of any other Triathlon England Region).
+Elections of Officers and Committee members are to take place at the time of AGM.
+Each Triathlon England member affiliated to the Region (including Regional Clubs) and members of Triathlon England registered Triathlon Clubs in the region shall have one vote in the election of Officers and Committee members (and for the avoidance of doubt no individual may vote who has already voted that year in the elections of any other Triathlon England Region).
 The method of election shall be determined by the Committee prior to the AGM in such as way as to allow the widest possible representation which may include postal and “online” voting provided that security and integrity can be guaranteed.

 Voting on resolutions at an AGM other than for the election of Officers and other Committee members shall be passed by simple majority of the members present in person and voting at the meeting, determined on a show of hands.
 No individual member shall have any right to appoint a proxy to attend, speak or vote at any meeting in his or her place.

-The quorum for AGMs will be 8 London Clubs
+The quorum for AGMs will be five London Triathlon Clubs

 The Committee has the right to call Extraordinary General Meetings (EGMs) outside the AGM.
 Procedures for EGMs will be the same as for the AGM.
 No business may be conducted at an EGM or AGM unless due notice thereof has been given.

-Regional Clubs have the right to call EGMs providing 25% of the Regional Clubs or 5% of the Triathlon England London members request an EGM (such requests to be made in writing by the respective club committees).
+Regional Triathlon Clubs have the right to call EGMs providing 25% of the Regional Clubs or 5% of the Triathlon England London members request an EGM (such requests to be made in writing by the respective club committees).

 Dissolution